orsonteodoro/gcf2/README.md

 manually move the package from no-data to lto-agnostic and cfi-world / cfi-system in the emerge*.lst files in order to bypass the pre IR compatibility check only if static-libs will be not built or will have static-libs disabled.
+If a ebuild has been modified for proper visibility then add disable-override-compiler-check.conf to bypass this check.

 ## CFI